SATGround: A Spatially-Aware Approach for Visual Grounding in Remote Sensing: Method

-which predicts the bounding box coordinates $\mell \in \mathbb{R}^{L \times 5}$.
-In practice $\phi_\text{grounding}$ is defined as a shallow MLP.
-The goal is to accurately predict the location of a specific object while interfacing the VLM's language capabilities.
-We provide a graphical representation of our approach in~\cref{fig:overview_fig}.
-To finetune the model (see~\cref{seq:implementationdetails} for details), we optimize for both the language modeling task and the location task simultaneously:
+where $\mell \in \mathbb{R}^{L \times 5}$ denotes the predicted bounding box coordinates.
+In practice, $\phi_\text{grounding}$ is parameterized as a shallow MLP.
+The primary goal is to accurately predict the location of a specific object while interfacing the VLM's language capabilities.
+We provide a comprehensive graphical representation of our approach in~\cref{fig:overview_fig}.
+To finetune the model, we optimize for both the language modeling and location tasks simultaneously:

 where $\mathcal{L}_\text{CE}$ represents the cross-entropy loss for predicting the next token in the sequence, $\mathcal{L}_\text{ground}$ is the grounding loss for regressing the bounding box coordinates, and $\lambda_\text{text}, \lambda_\text{bb}$ are hyperparameters indicating their relative weights.